 Chapter 7.
-IDEA Plug-in
+IntelliJ IDEA Plug-in

-Describes the installation and usage of the Jalopy IntelliJ IDEA Plug-in.
-IntelliJ IDEA [Link] is an intelligent Java IDE intensely focused on developer productivity.
+Describes the installation and usage of the Jalopy IntelliJ IDEA plug-in.
+IntelliJ IDEA is an intelligent Java IDE intensely focused on developer productivity.
 It provides a robust combination of enhanced development tools, including: refactoring, J2EE support, Ant, JUnit, and CVS integration.
 Packaged with an intelligent Java editor, coding assistance and advanced code automation tools, IDEA enables Java programmers to boost their productivity while reducing routine time consuming tasks.

-Explains the steps involved to install the IDEA Plug-in.
+Explains the steps involved to install the IDEA plug-in.

-This Plug-in requires IDEA 5.0 or higher.
+The plug-in requires IDEA 7.0 or higher.
 See Section 1.1, "System requirements" for the basic requirements to run Jalopy.

-The Plug-in comes as an executable Jar Archive (JAR) that contains a graphical setup wizard to let you easily install the software.
-Wizard installation is recommended and explained in detail in Section 1.3, "Wizard Installation".
+The plug-in comes as an executable Jar Archive (JAR) that contains a graphical setup wizard to let you easily install the software.
+Wizard installation is highly recommended and explained in detail in Section 1.3, "Wizard Installation".

-If you would rather install the Plug-in manually, you have to decompress and copy the appropriate files into the different application and/or settings folders.
+If you would rather install the plug-in manually, you have to decompress and copy the appropriate files into the different application and/or settings folders.
 To decompress the contents of the installer JAR, you can often use the build-in support of your file manager (e.g. Nautilus) or any other software that can handle the ZIP compression format (e.g. 7Zip, WinZip or Stuffit Expander).
 If you don't have access to one of the convenience tools, you might resort to the jar command-line application that ships with your Java distribution.

-If you're upgrading from a prior version and want to keep your settings, first copy or rename the current Jalopy settings directory to match the version number of the new release.
-For instance, if your current settings directory is C:\Documents and Settings\John Doo\.jalopy\1.9 and you're about to install Jalopy 1.9.3, either copy the directory contents or rename it to C:\Documents and Settings\.jalopy\John Doo\1.9.3.
-Wizard installation can perform this step automatically.
+When you're upgrading from a prior version and want to keep your settings, first copy or rename the current Jalopy settings directory to match the version number of the new release.
+For instance, if your current settings directory is C:\Users\John Doo\.jalopy \1.9 and you're about to install Jalopy 1.9.4, either copy the directory contents or rename it to C:\Users\John Doo\.jalopy\1.9.4.